Mothers With Borderline Personality Disorder: Treatments For Parents With BPD

-Harvard Medical School has reported that psychotherapy is the “mainstay” for treating BPD.
-Only therapy can address the deeply rooted problems with both behaviors and personality that characterize a personality disorder.
-They also concluded that various types of therapy, including cognitive-behavioral therapies (e.g., DBT) and psychodynamic therapies (e.g., mentalization-based treatment), could be equally effective in treating BPD.
-Because personality disorders are so entrenched in individuals challenged by their symptoms, successful therapy will likely take prolonged time and patience.
-The good news: research shows that psychotherapy can reduce the harmful behaviors and psychological symptoms associated with BPD and increase the quality of life.
+Because personality disorders are so entrenched in individuals challenged by their symptoms, successful therapy for mothers with BPD likely takes prolonged time and patience.
+Research shows that psychotherapy can reduce the harmful behaviors and psychological symptoms associated with BPD and increase the quality of life of mothers with BPD.

 The Benefits Of Online Therapy

-BetterHelp’s licensed therapists have helped clients overcome many psychological symptoms.
+BetterHelp’s licensed therapists have helped mothers with BPD and other clients manage many psychological symptoms.
 Read below for some reviews of BetterHelp therapists from people experiencing similar issues.

 “Kris [Fant] has been helping me for over a year and a half now.
 Whether it’s dealing with the day-to-day stresses of work or deep-seated issues from my childhood, she brings sensitivity, insight, and gentle humor… She’s pretty awesome, and I’m happy to be able to connect with her via this platform.”